loki-os/go-ethernet-ip/readme.md

 I use some cip cases for demonstration.

-Before you use this case.You should block your main thread.
+Before you use these cases.You should block your main thread.

 ```go
 func block(){